timschneeb/OnyxTweaks/README.md

 Clock
 * Customize clock position (left, center, right)
-* Insert day of the week, or your custom dynamic text (ex. with the current date) next to the clock (in small or normal font size)
+* Insert day of the week, or your custom dynamic text (ex., with the current date) next to the clock (in small or normal font size)

 Status icons
 * Show current e-Ink refresh mode as a status icon